 In this podcast series hosts David Cournoyer, Susan Beaulieu and Linsey McMurrin share stories of this project and of ways community members and others are “Remembering Resilience.”
 This podcast explores NEAR Science, Historical Trauma, and ways Indigenous communities and individuals in Minnesota are creating and Remembering Resilience.

-Coming Soon: Episodes 5 and 6
+NOW AVAILABLE: Episodes 5 and 6

-Upcoming Episodes Feature Stories of Healing and Resilience from Tribal Communities Across Minnesota and Beyond
+Our Newest Episodes Feature Stories of Healing and Resilience from Tribal Communities Across Minnesota and Beyond

 Do you have ideas for future Remembering Resilience podcasts?